smartcontractkit/documentation/docs/Solana/DataFeeds/using-data-feeds-solana.md

 1. Use the following code sample to query price data.
 Each function call to the Chainlink Solana library takes two parameters:

     - The [feed account](https://docs.chain.link/docs/solana/data-feeds-solana/) that you wish to query
-    - The [Chainlink Data Feeds Program](#the-chainlink-data-feeds-program) for the network.
+    - The [Chainlink Data Feeds OCR2 Program](#the-chainlink-data-feeds-ocr2-program) for the network.
 This is a static value that never changes.

 The code sample has the following components: